mstksg/inCode/copy/entries/dependent-haskell-2.md

 !!!dependent-haskell/NetworkTyped2.hs "data Weights" "instance (KnownNat i, KnownNat o) => Binary (Weights i o)"
 ~~~

-For simple types like `Weights`, which simply "contain" serializable things,
+For simple types like `Weights`, which simply contain serializable things,
 the *binary* library is smart enough to write your instances automatically for
 you!